 The Paul Birdsall Prize in European Military and Strategic History was established in 1985 by a generous gift from Professor Hans Gatzke, who remained anonymous until his death.
 Paul Birdsall (d.
 1970) was a historian of European diplomatic and military affairs and a foreign service officer.
 See the list of past recipients.

-The Birdsall Prize is currently awarded biennially for the most important work published in English on European military or strategic history since 1870.
+The Birdsall Prize is awarded biennially for the most important work published in English on European military or strategic history since 1870.
 Preference will be given to the international aspects of military history (military/diplomatic), but the impact of technological developments, strategic planning, and military events on society—political, economic, social—will also qualify.
 Purely technical studies, divorced from historical context, will not.
 The general rules for submission are:

-- Books published in English and bearing an imprint of 2012 or 2013 are eligible for the 2014 prize.
+- Books published in English and bearing an imprint of 2014 or 2015 are eligible for the 2016 prize.

-Contact information for judges will be posted by March 30, 2014.
+Contact information for the next prize year will be posted by March 31.